 Dryer Vent full of lint?
 We can fix that!

-Our "Spinning Reverse Ball" works great on most dryer vents.
-This device shoots air backwards to the dryer vent termination hood, located outside, while pushing itself through the dryer vent.
+Our “Spinning Reverse Ball” works great on most dryer vents.
+This device shoots air backward to the dryer vent termination hood, located outside while pushing itself through the dryer vent.
 All of the lint is collected outside.

-Don't forget an often overlooked fire hazard, your dryer vent.
+Don’t forget an often overlooked fire hazard, your dryer vent.
 Even if you have a shorter vent, it is still a good idea to inspect them at least every two to three years, especially if there are lots of turns and elbows.
-A plugged vent coupled with a damaged lint screen, failed thermostat or a crushed hose for example, could result in a rather precarious situation.
-Bottom line on this one: better safe than sorry, have it checked.
+A plugged vent coupled with a damaged lint screen, failed thermostat, or a crushed hose, for example, could result in a rather precarious situation.
+The bottom line on this one: better safe than sorry, have it checked.

 - visible lint accumulates behind the dryer

-- dryer keeps shutting off before the end of the timer
+- The dryer keeps shutting off before the end of the timer

 - your home is over a year old and has never had it done

-- you notice longer dryer times, especially with towel & jeans
+- you notice longer dryer times, especially with towels & jeans

 - the clothes are hotter than usual at the end of the cycle